Business Administration Courses

 Prerequisite: BUS 1510 or permission of the instructor, department chair, school head, or college dean

-BUS 3760 COMPENSATION AND BENEFITS 3 credits
+BUS 3760 COMPENSATION AND BENEFITS (3)

-This course is a focus on the study of the relationship between employees, employers, and the intervening factor of compensation and benefits.
+This course focuses on the study of the relationship between employees, employers, and the intervening factor of compensation and benefits.
 It illustrates the art and science of compensation practice and its role in promoting a company’s competitive advantage.
 It addresses the link between pay and performance at all levels from hourly employee through executive compensation.
 Emphasis is given to the role of managers within the broader society of laws, interpersonal relationships, and leadership.

 Prerequisite: none

-BUS 3770 EMPLOYMENT LAW 3 credits
+BUS 3770 EMPLOYMENT LAW (3)

 An overview of employment law in the workplace.
 A study of case law, regulations, and statutes on such issues as Title VII and Civil Rights Act.
 The Americans with Disabilities Act, age discrimination, national origin discrimination, and other areas of employment law.
 Students will also be taught various issues of employment law such as interviewing and job performance evaluations.